 Enquire

-Mannar, a barely explored gem in Sri Lanka’s Northern Province, is located on the Northwestern coast of the island.
-A day trip from Jaffna, Mannar promises an off-the-beaten-track romantic getaway for couples seeking to explore the lesser-known wonders of this beautiful island nation.
-With its rich history, stunning landscapes, and unique attractions, let the magic of Mannar surprise you with an immersive experience beyond the usual tourist paths.
+Mannar, a largely unexplored gem in Sri Lanka’s Northern Province, is situated on the island’s northwestern coast.
+A day trip from Jaffna to the peninsula of Mannar offers a romantic getaway off the beaten track for couples eager to discover the lesser-known treasures of this beautiful island nation.
+Its rich history, breathtaking landscapes, and unique attractions allow the magic of Mannar to surprise you with an immersive experience beyond conventional tourist routes.

 Highlights